TUDelft-PRIME-Books/Linear-Algebra/Chapter8/QuadraticForms.md

 A _conic section_ or _conic_ is a curve that results when a circular cone is intersected with a plane.
 {numref}`Figure %s <Fig:QuadForms:ConeWithPlanes>` shows the different shapes when the plane is *not* going through the apex..

-:::{figure} Images/Fig-QuadForms-ConeWithPlanes.svg
+:::{figure} Images/Fig-QuadForms-ConicSections.png
 :name: Fig:QuadForms:ConeWithPlanes

-Intersections of a cone with planes (not going through the apex).
+Intersections of a cone with several planes (not going through the apex).

-<a href="https://commons.wikimedia.org/wiki/File:Conic_sections_with_plane.svg">Pbroks13</a>, <a href="https://creativecommons.org/licenses/by/3.0">CC BY 3.0</a>, via Wikimedia Commons

 :::